QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

 positive constant.

-**Normalization:** We are free to choose a :math:`\{q_0^t\}` that makes :math:`\lambda=1`, thereby making :math:`q_0^t` be measured in units of the marginal utility of time :math:`0` goods.
+**Normalization:** We are free to choose a :math:`\{q_0^t\}` that makes :math:`\lambda=1` so that we are measuring :math:`q_0^t`  in units of the marginal utility of time :math:`0` goods.

-We will also plot q, w and :math:`\eta` below to show the prices that induce the same aggregate movements that we saw earlier in the planning problem.
+We will  plot :math:`q, w, \eta` below to show these equilibrium  prices induce the same aggregate movements that we saw earlier in the planning problem.

-We bring in Python code that lecture XXXX used to solve the planning problem
+To proceed, we bring in Python code that :doc:`Cass-Koopmans Planning Model <cass_koopmans_1>` used to solve the planning problem

-First let's define a ``jitclass`` which stores all the parameters and functions we need to construct a planned economy.
+First let's define a ``jitclass`` that stores  parameters and functions the characterize an economy.

 .. code-block:: python3